Skip to content

 When you start using Cloudflare's nameservers for authoritative DNS and your zone is in a full setup, Cloudflare will become your primary DNS provider.
 This means that your DNS records in Cloudflare need to be accurate for your domain to work properly.

-When you add a new site to Cloudflare, Cloudflare automatically scans for common records and adds them to the DNS zone.
-The records show up under the respective zone DNS > Records page.
+Cloudflare can automatically scan for common records and add them to the DNS zone for you, or you can add records manually.
+These records show up under your domain on the DNS > Records page of the dashboard.

 Since this scan is not guaranteed to find all existing DNS records, you need to review your records, paying special attention to the following record types: